We are the government’s principal legal advisers. Our core purpose is to help the government to govern well, within the rule of law.

 Commercial lawyers work closely with their clients (the procurement officers, contract managers, commercial directors and other in-house lawyers) to help them develop sound policies, devise robust commercial and procurement strategies and to construct resilient contractual arrangements with suppliers.

 GLD’s Employment Group, which embraces both advisory and litigation work, is now one of the largest employment law practices in the country.
-GLD’s employment lawyers are required to act for departments of state and public bodies in cases brought before the Employment Tribunal, the County Court, the Employment Appeal Tribunal and beyond.
+GLD’s employment lawyers act for departments of state and various public bodies in cases brought before the Employment Tribunal, the County Court, the Employment Appeal Tribunal and beyond.

 Employment lawyers also advise on non-contentious matters, such as employment policies and practices and compliance with new legislation and they seek to provide their clients with training and information to help prevent employment problems in the future.